 \subsubsection{Tables' Pages}

-The information of the database is found on the “Tables \& Data” option of the menu.
-This list contains links for the Taxonomy, Fusion Protein and Fusion Peptides tables.
-Those pages' tables (and all the others that can be accessed through them) are organised in a Tree Grid format: each data entry will correspond to a table line; upon clicking on one, its related data, which in this app corresponds to links to related data (the data from other tables connected by foreign keys), will appear below.
+The information of the database is found on the “Tables \& Data” option of the front-end menu.
+This menu option contains a list of links for the \texttt{Taxonomy}, \texttt{Fusion Protein} and \texttt{Fusion Peptides} tables.
+All tables are organised in a Tree Grid format: each data entry will correspond to a table line; upon clicking on one row, its related data, which in this app corresponds to links to other tables connected by foreign keys, will appear below.

-The app's tools can be grouped together in two categories: sequence alignment and sequence prediction.
+\subsubsection{Sequence Alignment Pages}

-\subsubsection{Sequence Alignment' Pages}
+The application's tools can be grouped together in two categories: sequence alignment and sequence prediction.
+This section will cover the first group, while the next section handles the latter.

-In the Sequence Alignment tools, a page that allows to send a selected sequence to the NCBI BLAST was added; this page included methods that allow the user to select the type of Blast to perform and select the database to run the BLAST against \citep{Johnson2008}.
-Similarly, the HMMER page allows to select a sequence and the database against which the search is made, and then send these parameters into the EMBL-EBI portal, showing the results in their web portal \citep{Potter2018}.
+In the Sequence Alignment tools, a page that enables the submission of sequences to the NCBI BLAST was added.
+This page encompasses parameters that allow the selection of the type of BLAST and the database which BLAST will run against \citep{johnson2008ncbi}.
+Similarly, the HMMER page allows the selection of a sequence and the database to perform the alignment in the EMBL-EBI portal, showing the results in their web portal \citep{Potter2018}.

-The Weblogo page contains two possible ways to build these graphs.
-The first uses the weblogo.threeplusone.com portal \citep{Crooks2004}, in which the app will ask for at least three sequences, which must be in a FASTA format, send those to the back-end to perform a Clustal Omega alignment and from that the web portal builds a weblogo (it can be in a PNG or raw data formats).
-The second method will use exclusively the back-end (using the already described methods): the PNG output will appear in the same page, on which the user can select the type of colouring provided (from the ones allowed by the \textit{'logomaker'} package), as well as the number of stacks per line; the text one will appear in a pop-up page.
+The Weblogo page contains two possible ways to build sequence logos.
+The first uses the Weblogo 3 portal \footnote{\url{http://weblogo.threeplusone.com/create.cgi}} \citep{Crooks2004}, in which the page will ask a minimum of three sequences, which must be in a FASTA format.
+Those sequences are submitted to the back-end to perform a Clustal Omega alignment and from that the web portal builds a weblogo provided in PNG or raw data formats.
+The second option to generate weblogos consists in the usage of the integrated sequence logo generator of the back-end.
+The PNG output will appear in the same page, on which the user can select the type of colouring provided by the \textit{logomaker} package, as well as the number of stacks per line; the text output will appear in a pop-up page.

-The Clustal page alignment will use the console from the back-end.
-The user can select parameters such as the weight matrix and format of output; upon clicking the button, one pop-up will open in the browser to display the alignment in the required format; a second one can appear if the the guide tree data is requested. \intextsep{10pt}
+The Clustal page alignment will be run in the back-end, in a command line.
+The user can select parameters such as the format of output.
+Upon submitting the request, one pop-up will open in the browser to display the alignment in the required format; a second one can appear if the guide tree data was requested.

-\subsubsection{Sequence Prediction' Pages}
+\subsubsection{Sequence Prediction Pages}